HarryRybacki/rust_developer/hw08_tokio_rewrite/README.md

 ### Database Integration:

 - [X] Choose a database framework like **sqlx**, diesel, or any other of your preference to integrate into the server for data persistence.

-PICK UP HERE -- NEXT STEP IS TO LET A CLIENT REGISTER ITSELF WITH THE SERVER -- ADD A REGISTER COMMAND?

 - [X] Design the database to store chat messages and user data effectively.

 ### User Identification: